cezarpauna/TestRepoCreation/README.md

    ```bash
    npm install
    ```
-3. Start the application:
+3. Start the app:
    ```bash
    npm start
    ```

-Open your browser and go to `http://localhost:3000` to see the app in action!
+## Contributing
+Feel free to submit issues or pull requests to enhance this project.

-### License
+## License
 This project is licensed under the MIT License.